apollographql/runtime-testing-framework/docs/src/developer/data-structures/fields.md

 While hard coded scalar values are parsed directly using [serde][1], `Fields` are allowed to be in one of two states:

-- `Pending`, where they hold the name of templating _value_ that the user must specify as part of their test plan.
+- `Pending`, where they hold the name of a templating _variable_ that the user must specify as part of their test plan.
 - `Resolved`, where they hold a concrete [scalar][2] value, either because a value was provided directly within the config file or following successful templating.